eudoxia0/interim/README.md

 Preventing `NULL` pointers is easy: we use an option type (called `Maybe` in Haskell).
 In the case of Interim, we have a special pointer type called `nullable` which represents a pointer which is potentially `NULL`.
-The `nullable/case` construct can be used to extract a never-`NULL` pointer in a safe way.
+The `case` construct can be used to extract a never-`NULL` pointer in a safe way.

 Preventing double `free()` and use after `free()` errors is harder, and this is where regions come in.